Concussion Management: Signs and Symptoms of a Concussion

 ImPACT should be taken prior to your sport season and is appropriate for ages 12-59.

-The baseline ImPACT test takes approximately 45 minutes to complete and should be taken every 2 years.
+The baseline ImPACT test takes approximately 45 minutes to complete.
+An updated baseline should be completed every 2 years during adolescence.